New York's 61st State Senate district

 New York's 61st State Senate district is one of 63 districts in the New York State Senate.
-It has been represented by Democrat Sean Ryan since 2023.
-The seat is set to be vacated on January 1, 2026, following the results of the 2025 Buffalo mayoral election.
+The seat has been represented by Jeremy Zellner since 2026, following then-incumbent Sean Ryan's resignation on December 31, 2025 to serve as Mayor of Buffalo.

 Geography

-District 61 stretches from Buffalo's inner suburbs to the southwestern corner of Rochester, including parts of Erie and Monroe Counties and all of Genesee County.
+District 61 encompasses Grand Island, Amherst, the Town of Tonawanda, the City of Tonawanda, and parts of Buffalo's Delaware, Ellicott, Masten, Niagara, North, and University wards.

-The district overlaps with New York's 24th, 25th, and 26th congressional districts, and with the 137th, 138th, 139th, 144th, and 146th districts of the New York State Assembly.
+The district is fully contained in New York's 26th congressional district, and contains parts or all of the 140th, 141st, 145th, 146th, and 149th districts of the New York State Assembly.